 Now I’m a grown-up, I love the name Jean.
 I like how it sounds after my first name, and that it forever connects me to such a beautiful person in my life.

 Why I am telling you this?
 Because my story pretty much ticks all the possible boxes of why middle names are fun, and how to choose one.
-And also things to consider in terms of your child actually admitting to theirs!
+And also: things to consider in terms of your child actually admitting to theirs!

 So where did middle names even spring from?
 Apparently the first ever recording of the term ‘middle name’ appeared in a Harvard University publication in 1835.
 But the tradition is much older than that.

-So why would you choose a middle name?
+So why choose a middle name?

 MORE Baby Names

-- Keeping it nice: It can be a handy tool in the quest for family diplomacy, for instance.
+- Keeping it nice: It can be a handy tool in the quest for family diplomacy.
 A friend of mine married someone with a long family heritage of naming a first born boy a particular name she really didn’t like.
 But because she didn’t want to be the first one to break ranks on an ancient family tradition – she suggested they make it their son’s middle name.
 Crisis averted.